Our Team

 Former research assistants

-Christine Irlbeck, Veronika Kobrinsky, Marianna Apazidis, Olivia Dean, Matthew Kozakowski, Amelia Marotta, Chloe McGovern, Riley Ng, Alex Pahl, Stephanie Price, Amber Ray, Mariana Rodrigues, Adam Saad, Maggie Schenk, Elena Tycer, Maya Inaltong.
+Nhi Pham, Christine Irlbeck, Veronika Kobrinsky, Marianna Apazidis, Olivia Dean, Matthew Kozakowski, Amelia Marotta, Chloe McGovern, Riley Ng, Alex Pahl, Stephanie Price, Amber Ray, Mariana Rodrigues, Adam Saad, Maggie Schenk, Elena Tycer, Maya Inaltong.